isabella232/magic-products-distribution-service/README.md

          12. do not enter a message
          13. deselect the 'Notify people' option
          14. click *Grant access*
-      2. for each file (artefact) within the directory for the product (resource):
+      2. for each file (Artefact) within the directory for the product (Resource):
          1. note the URL for use in creating distributing options will be in the form of [3]
-7. for each `distribution_option` listed in the metadata record for the resource:
+7. for each `distribution_option` listed in the metadata record for the Resource:
    1. update the `transfer_option` value to use the URL noted for each distribution option
-8. re-import the metadata record for the resource (product) in the Data Catalogue
+8. re-import the metadata record for the Resource (product) in the Data Catalogue

 [1] Object identifiers cannot be specified when assigning permissions within the SharePoint UI.
 Therefore, object identifiers need to be converted into a corresponding email address for the group or user each identifier identifies.